Doublehop Review: Quick Expert Summary

 Overall, Doublehop allows torrenting on all servers, but its server network is too small, there are only double VPN servers (which have slow speeds), and the VPN provides incorrect information about its servers.

-Doublehop is terrible for streaming — our international team of testers found it worked with Max in their regions, but not with Netflix, Amazon Prime, or Disney+.
+Doublehop is terrible for streaming — it works with Max, but not with Netflix, Amazon Prime, or Disney+.
 Also, it’s not compatible with BBC iPlayer because it doesn’t have a UK server.

 If you need a great streaming VPN, I recommend ExpressVPN — it consistently works with 100+ streaming services (including Netflix) and has user-friendly apps for all platforms.